The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 How To Pick Dividend Stocks – Valuation Summary

-So, I look at all the valuation measures and make a judgment call.
+So, as part of analyzing a dividend stock, I look at all the valuation measures and make a judgment call.

 As long as the business fundamentals are sound and the dividend metrics are solid, I may overpay a little.
 Or, I may decide to wait for a pullback in the stock price.